Trujillo-Group/trujillo_group_resources/README.md

      └── NBO                  Step by step Non-Bonding Orbitals tutorial with Gaussian
 ```

-## Guidelines for uploading scripts
+## Guidelines for Uploading Scripts

-When you upload some scripts on the repository, you have to think that these must be understandable for the general end-user.
-Thus, each uploaded script must meet the following criteria:
+When uploading scripts to the repository, ensure they are user-friendly and meet the following criteria:
-1. It must work and be up-to-date.
+1. **Functionality**: The script must work and be up-to-date.
-2. It must be documented (docstrings, comments, etc. should always be present in order to help the user).
+2. **Documentation**: Include docstrings and comments to assist users.
-3. It must be human-readable (for Python, check the PEP-8 style guide, [link](https://peps.python.org/pep-0008/)).
+3. **Readability**: Follow the PEP-8 style guide for Python scripts ([link](https://peps.python.org/pep-0008/)).
-4. It must be general (i.e., it should work in all the possible scenarios related to the purpose of the script).
+4. **Generality**: The script should be applicable in various scenarios related to its purpose.
-5. It must not contain sensitive data (API keys, passwords, usernames, relative paths, etc.).
+5. **Security**: Avoid including sensitive data (API keys, passwords, usernames, etc.).
-6. It must provide information about autorship and date of creation.
+6. **Attribution**: Provide information about authorship and the date of creation.

 ## How to upload files

-- **Directly from the browser**: In the page repo, move to the subdirectory where you think the file you want to upload is more adapt.
-On the top right, click on `Add file` and then `Upload files`.
+**Directly from the browser**

+In the appropriate directory/subdirectory in the repo - `Add file` --> `Upload files`

+**From the Command Line**

-- **From the command line**: Clone the entire repo typing on the command line `git clone git@github.com:Trujillo-Group/General.git`,  enter the repo and add the file you want to add.
-Then, from the root of the repo, type: `git add *` , `git commit -m "added file xy Name Surname"` , `git push origin main`.
+1. Clone the repository - `git clone git@github.com:Trujillo-Group/General.git`.

+2. Enter the repo and add the file you want to add.

+3. From the root of the repo, type - `git add *` , `git commit -m "added file / changed file for X reason"`, `git push origin main`.

 ## Work in Progress
 - Workflow Manager (Tim / James)

-## To-Do
+## To-Do ()
 - Add Link for Benchmark Papers (Tim / James)
 - Add Link for Methodology Papers (Tim / James)
 - Add examples for each Gaussian Error
 - Add recommended softwares/websites for organisation
 - Update sub_csf3 to include AMD cores

 ## Other
 > "Repo Day"